-While theoretically the three factors of the tripartite model - ideology, career concerns and constituency preferences - are distinct, in practice they often overlap and it is a challenge to measure them independently.
-With this caveat in mind, we now explain how we operationalize and measure them.
-First, we operationalize the MPs' ideological position on the Brexit question by how they voted and campaigned in the 2016 referendum on leaving the European Union.
-For Conservative MPs, this, arguably, was a "free vote" where the MPs could vote and campaign as they liked.
+While, theoretically, the three factors of the tripartite model - ideology, career concerns and constituency preferences - are distinct, in practice they often overlap and it is a challenge to measure them independently.
+With that caveat in mind, we now explain how we operationalize and measure those factors.
+First, we operationalize the MPs' ideological positions on the Brexit question by how they voted and campaigned in the 2016 referendum on leaving the European Union.
+For Conservative MPs, the referendum, arguably, was a "free vote" on which the MPs could vote and campaign as they liked.
 The official policy of the Cameron government that had called the referendum was to vote Remain, but many leading Tory MPs - most notably Boris Johnson and Michael Gove - campaigned to leave.
 We code the dummy variable REMAIN MP as one if the MP voted and campaigned for remain in the referendum and zero otherwise.
-We argue that this expressed preference is a good measure of each MP's personal judgement of the merits of leaving the EU.
-However, we acknowledge that how the MPs voted in the referendum can, in principle, also reflect career concerns and constituency preferences.
-In our judgement, it is unlikely that many Conservative MPs viewed their position on the referendum question as a career move.
-It was widely expected that the Remain side would win and the Cameron government was unlikely to reward or punish the MPs for which stance they took, as Cameron had called the referendum, at least partly, to settle the "Europe question" within the Conservative party once and for all.
-It is harder to dismiss the possibility that a significant number of MPs (who did not have strong views on the issue of Europe) choose their position to match the (perceived) preference of their constituents.
-If that were the case, we would expect there to be a strong correlation between an MP's position and that of his or her constituents.
-In fact, the correlation between the leave stance of the MPs
+We argue that such an expressed preference is a good measure of each MP's personal judgment of the merits of leaving the EU.12 However, we acknowledge that how the MPs voted in the referendum can, in principle, also reflect career concerns and constituency preferences.
+In our judgment, it is unlikely that many Conservative MPs viewed their position on the referendum question as a career move.
+It was widely expected that the Remain side would win and the Cameron government was unlikely to reward or punish the MPs the stance they took, as Cameron had called the referendum, at least partly, to settle the "Europe question" within the Conservative Party once and for all.
+It is harder to dismiss the possibility that a significant number of MPs (who did not have strong views on the issue of Europe) chose their positions to match the (perceived) preferences of their constituents.
+If that were the case, we would expect to find a strong correlation between an MP's position and that of his or her constituents.
+In fact, the correlation between the leave stance of the MPs and the Leave vote share of their constituents is just 0.129.
+That correlation does, of course, not rule out that the dummy variable REMAIN MP captures a mixture of personal and constituency preferences.
+To bolster our interpretation of the variable, we

-&lt;sup>11Moreover, it is plausible to argue that most of them were voting socio-tropically, i.e., were thinking about what, in their view, was best for the country, rather than ego-tropically, i.e., were thinking about the private benefit that they would derive from the result.
+12Moreover, it is plausible to argue that most of them were voting socio-tropically, i.e., were thinking about what, in their view, was best for the country, rather than ego-tropically, i.e., were thinking about the private benefit that they would derive from the result.
 See Nannestad and Paldam (1994) and Lewis-Beck and Stegmaier (2013) for a discussion of the distinction between ego- and socio-tropic voting.

-and the Leave vote share of their constituents is just 0.119.
-This does, of course, not rule out that the dummy variable REMAIN MP captures a mixture of personal and constituency preferences.
-To bolster our interpretation of the variable, we exploit in a robustness check that Theresa May called a general election in 2017 and that we can make a distinction between (current) MPs who were elected before (in 2015) and after (in 2017) the referendum.
-It is reasonable to expect that constituency preferences played little role for the stance taken by the "MPs" who did not get elected till after the referendum and for them, the expressed preference in the referendum is a reflection of their personal views.
+exploit in a robustness check that Theresa May called a general election in 2017 and that we can make a distinction between (current) MPs who were elected before (in 2015) and after (in 2017) the referendum.
+It is reasonable to expect that constituency preferences played little role in the stances taken by the "MPs" who did not get elected until after the referendum; for them, the expressed preference in the referendum is a reflection of their personal views.
 We also stress that we condition on a host of constituency characteristics and on the share of leave voters in the estimations.
-This helps isolate the variation in REMAIN MP that represents the MPs' personal preference from the variation that may be due to constituency preferences.
+That strategy helps isolate the variation in REMAIN MP that represents the MPs' personal preferences from the variation that may relate to constituency preferences.